 Quality is when the customer returns and the product doesn’t.Jim Taglieber, Miami Valley Steel Service Inc

-Names have little or no impact on company or product success.
+Names by themselves have little or no impact on company or product success.
 Good products make a successful company.
+Maybe that’s why product-led growth is such a powerful concept.

 Yahoo is a terrible name.
 We loved their products until the quality suffered and we looked for alternatives.
 Google is a terrible name but their high-quality searching killed Yahoo.